-- •How will a Court interpret a contract?
+•How will a Court interpret a contract?

 - •As written?

 - •As intended by the parties?

 - •As the court concludes is fair?

-- •How will a Court interpret a contract?

-- •As written?

-- •As intended by the parties?

-- •As the court concludes is fair?

-- •A court interprets a contract AS WRITTEN by Giving words their usual, ordinary meaning by applying the plain language of the contract unless:
+•A court interprets a contract AS WRITTEN by Giving words their usual, ordinary meaning by applying the plain language of the contract unless:

+- •Agreed performance is a violation of a law, or

-- Agreement violates a rule of law, or
+- •Agreement violates a rule of law, or

-- Agreement violates public policy, or
+- •Agreement violates public policy.

-- Agreed performance is a violation of a law
+CONTRACT LAW

-•What happens when an agreement differs from common law convention?
+•What happens when an agreement differs from common or statutory law?